Joint Nursing Science Ph.D. Program

 Admission to the Ph.D. program is determined by the Joint Ph.D.
 Oversight Committee who will assess the entire composite of information gained from a variety of sources.
 Each applicant must meet the following criteria and/or provide:

 - An application to the Joint Ph.D.
 Graduate Program.
-The application can be located here (insert link).
+The application can be located here (link to application).

 - Evidence of successful completion of a bachelor of science in nursing degree at an accredited program and a master’s degree in nursing or a closely related health field.
 Applicants with bachelor’s degrees in a closely related health field and master’s degrees in nursing also will be considered.